Turkey (bird): Fossil species

-Names

-The linguist Mario Pei proposes two possible explanations for the name turkey.
-One theory suggests that when Europeans first encountered turkeys in the Americas, they incorrectly identified the birds as a type of guineafowl, which were already being imported into Europe by English merchants to the Levant via Constantinople.
-The birds were therefore nicknamed turkey coqs.
-The name of the North American bird may have then become turkey fowl or Indian turkeys, which was eventually shortened to turkeys.

-A second theory arises from turkeys coming to England not directly from the Americas, but via merchant ships from the Middle East, where they were domesticated successfully.
-Again the importers lent the name to the bird; hence turkey-cocks and turkey-hens, and soon thereafter, turkeys.
+Name

+The name turkey originated as a shortening of turkey cock and turkey hen and initially denoted the guineafowl, an African bird to which the turkeys of North America are only distantly related.
+Guineafowl were first imported to Europe via Turkey, hence the name.
+Following the establishment of English colonies in the New World, the name was transferred to the superficially similar North American bird.

 In 1550, the English navigator William Strickland, who had introduced the turkey into England, was granted a coat of arms including a "turkey-cock in his pride proper".
 William Shakespeare used the term in Twelfth Night, believed to be written in 1601 or 1602.
 The lack of context around his usage suggests that the term was already widespread.